FuckingToasters/discord-phone-verifier/new version/README.md

 > Check the Quality of your Tokens & your proxies

 > If the Quality is good, then change the country from the phonesrvice in config.json

-> I've used phillipines on vaksms (cheapest) but at one point it was out of stock so i tried Indonesia which worked better & higher successrate.